eleda77/eleda77.github.io/docs/vocab_list.md

 **grebe** - a diving waterbird with a long neck, lobed toes, and almost no tail, typically having bright breeding plumage used in display

 **grist** - grain that is ground to make flour; useful material, especially to back up an argument

+**groat** - any of various medieval European coins, in particular an English silver coin worth four old pence, issued between 1351 and 1662; a small sum

 **grok** - to understand (something) intuitively or by empathy